saltyhotdog/BattletechIssueTracker/README.md

 ## Definition of Actionable

-Every issue that is posted must first meet the qualification of being **ACTIONABLE**
+Every issue posted for HBS Input must first meet the qualification of being **ACTIONABLE**

 * There must be a clearly stated problem and a clearly stated example of the problem.
+* If the problem is reproducable, there must be clear instructions on how to reproduce it.
 * If the problem has a known solution, there must be a clearly stated example of the solution.
 * The issue must be able to be categorized in one of the following severities.